 IS was formed to meet the educational goals of families who wished to be highly involved in their students' education, but still benefit from the talent, community, and resources offered by credentialed teachers and an award-winning public school.
 The parents of students requesting the independent study program at Pacific School should recognize that independent study at the elementary level must include commitment and dedication on their parts.

 Pacific Elementary School District understands that children learn in diverse ways and the individual needs of each child are carefully considered.
 The District recognizes the value of offering an alternative to traditional classroom instruction for families that prefer a home study program, but also desire consistent structure and curriculum, and regular interaction with qualified teachers and other students.
-In an effort to respond to each student's needs, Pacific School District is dedicated to designing and providing a unique program where families, staff, and administration work together to strengthen student achievement and the joy of learning.
+In an effort to respond to each student's needs, Pacific School is dedicated to designing and providing a unique program where families, staff, and administration work together to strengthen student achievement and the joy of learning.

 Classroom Program Attendance

 Families should plan to have their students regularly and consistently attend the core classroom portion of the program (Mondays, Tuesdays, and Thursdays).
 IS students are expected to follow the same standards for attendance as other students at Pacific Elementary School.
-If a student is absent for more than 10% of the classroom days (11 days per year) for any reason, including home schooling, an evaluation may be made to determine whether the Independent Study Program is an appropriate placement for this student, or whether the student would be better served by the Home Study Program.
+If a student is absent for more than 10% of the classroom days (11 days per year) for any reason, including home schooling, an evaluation may be made to determine whether the Independent Study Program is an appropriate placement for this student, or whether the student would be better served by the traditional 5-day program or the Home Study Program.
 This attendance expectation applies to all students, regardless of academic progress.

 This program is not designed to accommodate prolonged or frequent absences from school, as such absences detract from the sense of community and the ability of the student to participate in ongoing lessons and projects.
 That said, in order to take advantage of unique travel or other opportunities, families may choose home study for their students instead of send them to the classroom program.
 Families must communicate with the classroom teacher in advance about anticipated absences, and such absences must be limited and occasional.
 As stated above, students should not miss more than 11 classroom days in a year for all reasons combined.